-LORNE FILM first came into being with the mounting of LORNE FILM 2013 - a film festival that went on to develop a reputation for quality, innovation and support for independent Australian film.
-During this run from 2013 to 2019 LORNE FILM has screened over 200 films - both features and shorts - and run a host of film events.
+LORNE FILM first came into being with the mounting of LORNE FILM 2013 - a film event held in Lorne that went on to develop a reputation for quality, innovation and support for independent Australian film.
+During this run from 2013 to 2019 LORNE FILM has screened over 200 films - both features and shorts - and run a host of film events, including Lorne Shorts, Lorne Thought and the Young Heart Project.

 In 2017 LORNE FILM achieved its ambition of producing its first feature film - THE UNLIT - shot in Lorne, Blackwood and Melbourne.
 In 2020 THE UNLIT was acquired by HIGH OCTANE PICTURES for rest of world sales.